krpiyush5/Find-Stuff/README.md

 # Find-Stuff
-E-commerce Website for KNIT students.
+E-commerce Website for students of KNIT.

-Find Stuff is a place where students of KNIT buy, sell or exchange used goods and services by making it fast and easy for anyone to post a listing through web.
+Find Stuff is a place where students of KNIT purchase, sell or exchange used goods and services by making it fast and easy for anyone to post a listing through web.

 Stacks used: